1. ONLINE TRACKING TECHNOLOGIES AND ADVERTISING

-We and certain service providers operating on our behalf collect information about your activity, or activity on devices associated with you, on our sites and applications using tracking technologies such as cookies, Flash cookies and Web beacons.
-Definitions for the tracking technologies listed, as well as information regarding how to disable them, are available below.
-This tracking data is used for many purposes including, for example, to:
+We and certain service providers operating on our behalf collect information about your activity, or activity on devices associated with you, on our sites and applications using tracking technologies such as cookies, Flash cookies, pixels, tags, software development kits, application program interfaces, and Web beacons.
+Definitions for some of the tracking technologies listed, as well as information about your choices with respect to them, are available below.
+This tracking data may be used for many purposes including, for example, to:

-- Deliver relevant content based on your preferences, usage patterns and location
+- Deliver relevant content and advertising based on your preferences, usage patterns and location;

-- Monitor and evaluate the use and operation of our sites and applications
+- Monitor, evaluate, and optimize the use and operation of our sites and applications; and

-We may associate this tracking data with your registration account, in which case we will treat it as personal information.
+We may collect information whether or not you are logged in or registered, and may associate this tracking data with your registration account (if you have one), in which case we will treat it as personal information.
 Service providers that collect tracking data on our behalf may provide an opportunity for you to choose not to be tracked online.

 2. Online Tracking Technologies